 The right-of-use asset is included in the statement of financial position line-item 'Property and equipment', the lease liability is included in the statement of financial position line-item 'Other liabilities'.
-Refer to note 9 'Property and equipment' and to note 16 'Other liabilities'.
+Refer to Note 9 'Property and equipment' and Note 16 'Other liabilities'.